DMad19/rock-paper-scissors/README.md

-this is about making a game where a person plays rocl-paper-scissors with the pc
+this is about making a game where a person plays rock-paper-scissors with the pc